 Council’s Role in Symposium: Council plays a vital role in ensuring a successful Annual Symposium.
 They are tasked with raising sponsorship revenue, networking with AHG members, and managing various projects during the symposium.
 They participate in the AHG Annual General Meeting and help to facilitate panels and conversations.
 The AHG provides all Council members with free symposium attendance and shared lodging.
 Modest travel support is also provided to offset travel expenses.

 Annual Council Meeting & Orientation: All current, incoming, and outgoing council members are asked to attend a full day council meeting typically the Thursday prior to the annual symposium.
-The 2018 schedule is set for a day long meeting to be held on Thursday, October 25 at UNICOI State Park in Helen, GA.
+The 2019 schedule is set for a day long meeting to be held on Thursday, October 10 at in Bethesda MD.

 If you are interested in running for AHG Council Election or have any questions about this process please write to firstname.lastname@example.org